With a Tangled Skein: Plot

 At around the time of World War I, a 21-year-old Irish woman named Niobe has a marriage arranged by her parents.
 Her husband-to-be is a 16-year-old boy named Cedric Kaftan.
 She considers him too immature, but can find no way out of the marriage.
-Although Niobe at first hates being married to Cedric, his good nature, kindheartedness, and desire to make her happy and keep safe win her over, and she falls in love with him.
+Although Niobe at first hates being married to Cedric, his good nature, kindheartedness, and desire to make her happy and keep her safe wins her over, and she falls in love with him.
 Cedric shows himself to be an intellectual prodigy.
 With some prodding and nurturing from his wife, Cedric accepts a scholarship to attend college and hone his magical abilities.
 He matures and finds his niche in magic and wetland studies, and he and Niobe have a child, Cedric Jr. A few years later, Cedric is assassinated by agents of Satan as part of a plot.
-Niobe petitions the Incarnations of Immortality to Cedric, only to he died because she was the target and Cedric died in her place.
+Niobe petitions the Incarnations of Immortality to Cedric, only to be told that he died because she was the original target and Cedric died in her place.
 Niobe's anger at her husband's life being cut short makes her vow to make Satan pay.

 She is invited to take the place of one of three women sharing a physical body as different aspects of the Incarnation of Fate.
 Eager to thwart Satan's plans and avenge Cedric, she leaves her child with Cedric's cousin and becomes Clotho, the youngest aspect of the Fates.
 The Fates weave the tapestry of life and have discretion over the length of human lives and the pattern they produce.
 Clotho, the youngest, spins the threads from the substance of Void to create souls, Lachesis, the middle aspect, measures the threads, and Atropos, the oldest, cuts the thread of each individual human.
 When she becomes Clotho, Niobe must journey to the edge of the Void without aid from the other Fates and replenish her stock of thread-material.

 Because incarnations do not age, Niobe spends many years as Clotho.
 She frequently visits her son, Cedric Jr., who has befriended Cedric's younger cousin, Pacian.
 Because her lack of ageing would be noticed, she takes the form of the grandmotherly Atropos, pretending to be a concerned family friend.
 One day the Fates take the two boys to a fortune teller, who gives them disturbing news.
 Each of the boys are to marry the most beautiful women of their generation.
 Each marriage will produce a daughter who will oppose a tangle in the threads of life.
 One of the girls will marry Death, and the other is fated to marry Evil.